 The key benefit of qualitative data is that it helps you understand the motivations for your audience’s actions.
 It can explain the “what” as outlined in quantitative data, helping you to troubleshoot issues and create new ideas for research.

-It’s flexible and represents your audience’s views authentically.
+Qualitative data is also flexible and represents your audience’s views authentically.
 It’s descriptive, which helps you understand context more fully.

 When to use qualitative vs. quantitative research and why